xu-wen-chao/webpack-inject-chunk-filename-2js-plugin/README.md

 ### Inject chunks to another chunk

-Inject chunks filename to outputs. you should make sure each chunks have name, so that the plugin can find it.
+Inject chunk's filename to outputs. you should make sure each chunks have name, so that the plugin can find it.

 Suppose you have two chunks, `app` and `lib`.
 You want to inject chunk `lib`'s output filename to chunk `app`'s output source.

-- Add a placeholder such as `inject-tag-lib` in `app` chunk's source file.
+First, add a placeholder such as `inject-tag-lib` in chunk `app`'s source file

 ```js
 import lib from './lib'
 console.log('inject-tag-lib')
 ```

-- Configure plugin
+Second, configure plugin

 ```js
 const InjectChunkFilenamePlugin = require('webpack-inject-chunk-filename-plugin')